klaushofrichter/gcp-1/README.md

-# gcp-1
+# mcp-1
-an experimental GCP server with no useful functionality
+an experimental MCP server with no useful functionality